Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 So is this SPF sponge hack the way forward for makeup wearers?
 Before trying it myself, I had to consult an expert.
 I asked Dr Rachel Abbott, consultant dermatologist and British Skin Foundation spokesperson, whether this could ever work and if it really is an effective way to reapply sunscreen over makeup.
 Her answer?
 Yes, as long as enough sunscreen is applied.
 The expert consensus is a teaspoonful for your face, with an extra teaspoon if you're extending the application to your scalp (for example an exposed parting), neck and ears — and this is always advised in the sun.

-Reapplying sunscreen is important under any sun, let alone heat this intense.
-"The UV index [which identifies the strength of UV rays] is above three between 9.30am and 4.30pm, and around seven at midday in most of the UK this week," says Dr Abbott.
-"So sun protection including shade, clothing, a hat, sunglasses and sunscreen should be used to protect skin."
+Reapplying sunscreen is important under any sun, especially during the summer months.
+"The UV index [which identifies the strength of UV rays] is above three between 9.30 am and 4.30 pm, and around seven at midday in most of the UK [during a hot week]," says Dr Abbott.
+"So sun protection including shade, clothing, a hat, sunglasses and sunscreen should be used to protect the skin."

 The lotion sinks into the sponge quite quickly so it's paramount to start tapping it into your skin as soon as you squeeze it out.
 To my surprise, the lotion absorbed into my makeup fast and the tapered end of the sponge made it easy to get my eyelids — an area which a lot of people tend to miss when applying SPF.
 Miraculously, this didn't disturb my foundation, concealer or even my liquid eyeliner, though it did slightly dull the shade of my blush.
 Still, it's nothing an extra dusting of colour couldn't fix.